taqu/resamcpp/README.md

 # WIP
 At first, I try to improve processing time performance with the Intel's ISPC.
 Because I don't have enough ability, the ISPC routine is super slow than the raw C++ function.
-Moreover, the ISPC don't work well on Linux platforms,

 # License
-You can use this software under the resampy's license without my copyright notice.
+You can use this software under the resampy's license, see LICENSE.